Wonder Monds: Personal life

 In 1980, Monds became an assistant football coach at his alma mater, Fort Pierce Central.
 At the age of 30, he fulfilled a childhood dream of his by buying his parents a house in Fort Pierce.
 He later worked as a school teacher, and also program supervisor at the 10th Street Recreation Center in East Stuart, Florida.
-Monds has three sons: Wonderful Terrific Monds II (born 1973) who played Minor League Baseball, Mario Monds (born 1976) who played in the NFL, and a second son named Wonderful Terrific Monds II (born 1992) who played college football at Buffalo and FIU.
+Monds has four sons who became college or professional athletes: Wonderful Terrific Monds II (born 1973) who played Minor League Baseball, Mario Monds (born 1976) who played in the NFL, Devin Monds who played college baseball at Northeastern University and was selected by the Los Angeles Dodgers in the 47th round of the 2001 Major League Baseball draft, and a second son named Wonderful Terrific Monds II (born 1992) who played college football at Buffalo and FIU.
 His grandson, Wonderful Monds IV, is a high school football quarterback in the class of 2028.